 The neoclassicists responded by trying to shield their utils from the destructive touch of power.
 The process was two-pronged.
-First, they created a heavily subsidized fantasy world, titled General Equilibrium, where, buttressed by a slew of highly restrictive assumptions, everything still works (almost) as it should.
+First, they created a heavily subsidized fantasy world, titled General Equilibrium, where, buttressed by a slew of highly restrictive assumptions, everything still works (almost) as it should.[8]
 To achieve this end, though, they had to turn their economy into a null domain.
 They excluded from it almost every meaningful power phenomenon - and they did it so thoroughly that their perfectly competitive model now perfectly explains next to nothing.

-The second step was to brand the excluded power phenomena "deviant," and then hand them over to the practitioners of two newly-created sub-disciplines: micro "distortions" and "imperfections" were given to Game Theorists, while government "interventions" and "shocks" were passed on to the macroeconomists.
-The problem is that, over the past half century, Game Theory and macroeconomics have grown into a theoretical Golem.
+The second step was to brand the excluded power phenomena "deviant," and then hand them over to the practitioners of two newly-created sub-disciplines: micro "distortions" and "imperfections", while government "interventions" and "shocks" were passed on to the macroeconomists.
+The problem is that, over the past half century, macroeconomics has grown into a theoretical Golem.
 They've expanded tremendously, both bureaucratically and academically - and that expansion, instead of bolstering liberal cosmology, has seriously undermined it.

-Although Game Theorists and macroeconomists rarely advertize it and many conveniently ignore it, their models, whether good or bad, are all affected by - and in many cases are exclusively concerned with - power.
+Although macroeconomists rarely advertize it and many conveniently ignore it, their models, whether good or bad, are all affected by - and in many cases are exclusively concerned with - power.
 This is a crucial fact, because, once power is brought into the picture, all prices, income flows and asset stocks become "contaminated."
 And when prices and distribution are infected with power, the utility theory of value becomes irrelevant.

 Now, until the 1950s and 1960s, neoclassicists could still pretend that the extra-economic "distortions" and "shocks" were local, or at least temporary, and therefore redundant for the grander purpose of value analysis.
-But nowadays, with Game Theory increasingly taking over the micro analysis of distribution, and with governments directly determining 20 to 40 percent of economic activity and price setting and indirectly involved in much of the rest, power seems everywhere.
+But nowadays, with the micro analysis of distribution, and with governments directly determining 20 to 40 percent of economic activity and price setting and indirectly involved in much of the rest, power seems everywhere.
 And if power is now the rule rather than the exception, what then is left of the utility-productivity foundations of liberal value theory?